pirocorp/Kubernetes/README.md

 - **Repository** - A collection of different versions of an image identified by tags
 - **Registry** - A collection of repositories

+## Kubernetes

+- Runs a cluster of hosts
+- Schedules containers to run on different hosts
+- Facilitates the communication between the containers
+- Provides and controls access to/from outside world
+- Tracks and optimizes the resource usage